 Disease management.
 Medication dispensing.
 Reimbursement.

-These are just a few aspects of the pharmacy profession that are being debated, written into legislation, and voted on in the New Jersey legislature.
-Thanks to your support, NJPhA maintains an active political presence in our state capitol to monitor the discussions and represent the voice of pharmacists in New Jersey.
+These are just a few aspects of the pharmacy profession that are being debated, drafted into bills, and voted on in the New Jersey legislature.
+Thanks to your support, NJPhA maintains an active political presence in our state capitol to monitor the critical discussions to represent the voice of pharmacists in New Jersey.

 But the converse also holds true.
 Without your moral, vocal, and financial support, advocacy isn’t possible, so please make a contribution to the NJPhA Political Action Committee (PAC).